Daniel G. Reid: Early life and education

+Career

-At the age of seventeen he entered the Second National Bank as messenger boy, obtained his business training there and gradually won promotion until he was made teller, which position he resigned in 1895.
+At the age of seventeen, he entered the Second National Bank as messenger boy, obtained his business training there and gradually won promotion until he was made teller, which position he resigned in 1895.
 In 1892, he became interested in The American Tin Plate Company, owners of an extensive plant at Elwood, Indiana.
 He and his partner, William B. Leeds, another Richmond native, bought the tin plate mill, with which he eventually combined every tin plate company in the country to form The American Tin Plate Company, with Reid as president.
 In 1901, J. P. Morgan included the tinplate trust in the giant steel trust, United States Steel Corporation, and reportedly paid $18 million for the company, and Reid became the director.
 He bought control of the American Can Company and the Chicago, Rock Island & Pacific Railroad.
 In 1912, he organized the Tobacco Products Corporation with Henry Clay Frick, John D. Ryan and others.

 After the formation of U.S. Steel, he moved to New York City and had a mansion on 5th Avenue complete with three-story stable for his horses.
-Private stables were normally two stories tall – the ground floor housed the horses and vehicles while upstairs were rooms for servants.
-Reid’s would be bigger and grander.
-He commissioned mansion architect C. P. H. Gilbert—responsible for the magnificent Isaac Fletcher and F. W. Woolworth mansions—to design his palace for horses.
+Private stables were normally two stories tall with the ground floor housing the horses and vehicles while upstairs were rooms for servants.
+Reid's was to be bigger and grander.
+He commissioned mansion architect C. P. H. Gilbert, who was responsible for Isaac Fletcher and F. W. Woolworth mansions, to design his palace for horses.

-In 1901 three brownstone residences built just after the Civil War were demolished to make way for Reid’s new building.
+In 1901, three brownstone residences built just after the Civil War were demolished to make way for Reid's new building.
 Completed in 1902, the granite-faced structure stretched 58-feet wide at No. 170 East 70th Street.
 Sitting imposingly behind an iron fence with heavy masonry posts, it was entered through a grand arched span with sliding oak doors that disappeared into the wall.
 Crowning its third story was a carved stone cornice and balustrade.

 The new carriage house could accommodate 14 vehicles on the first floor.
 Grooms, coachmen and other related servants were housed on the top floor.
 The second floor held the tack room and stalls for 16 horses that were led up and down a ramp from below.
 Setting the elaborate carriage house even further apart from its more typical neighbors were the bowling alley and billiard room below ground.
 The completed structure cost Reid a staggering $95,000.
 He also had a country estate in Irvington, New York, and a 200-foot yacht Rheclair.
 The yacht held a crew of 35, boasted ten staterooms and was 213 feet long.

 In 1918, Reid built for his daughter the Jacobean-style mansion Dunnellen Hall.
 Dunnellen Hall was built for approximately $6 million.
 The approximately 23,000-square-foot mansion originally sat on over 200 acres, but is currently situated on just over 40.
 It was purchased in 1983 by Leona Helmsley and her husband Harry for US$11 million.